Test-Time Multimodal Backdoor Detection by Contrastive Prompting: Background Preliminaries

 \subsection{Backdoor Attacks and Defenses}

 The backdoor attack is a serious security threat to machine learning systems \citep{li2022backdoor,carlini2021poisoning,xu2022exploring,chen2021textual}.
 The whole process of a backdoor attack can be expounded as follows.
 In the data collection stage of a machine learning system, a malicious adversary could manufacture a part of backdoor samples with the imperceptible trigger poisoned into the training dataset.
 After the model training stage, the hidden trigger could be implanted into the victim model without much impact on the performance of the victim model.
 During the inference stage, the adversary could manipulate the victim model to produce a specific output by adding the trigger to the clean input.
 Early research on backdoor attacks focuses on designing a variety of triggers that satisfy the practical scenarios mainly on image and text classification tasks including invisible stealthy triggers \citep{chen2017targeted,turner2019label,li2021invisible,doan2021backdoor,nguyen2021wanet,gao2023backdoor,souri2022sleeper} and physical triggers \citep{chen2017targeted,wenger2021backdoor}.
 To defend against these attacks, many backdoor defense methods are proposed which can be divided into four categories, mainly including data cleaning in the pre-processing stage \citep{tran2018spectral}, robust anti-backdoor training \citep{chen2022effective,zhang2022bagflip}, mitigation, detection, and inversion in the post-training stage \citep{min2023towards}, and test-time detection in the inference stage \citep{shi2023black}.
-Besides, recent research also investigates the backdoor attack on other learning paradigms including self-supervised learning \citep{li2023embarrassingly} and federated learning \citep{nguyen2023iba}, and other vision or language tasks including object tracking \citep{huang2023badtrack}, text-to-image generation by diffusion models \citep{chou2023villandiffusion}, and text generation by large language models \citep{xue2023trojprompt}.

 \textbf{Backdoor attacks for CLIP.}\quad This paper especially focuses on investigating backdoor security in multimodal contrastive learning.
 Recent research \citep{carlini2021poisoning,carlini2023poisoning,bansal2023cleanclip,jia2022badencoder,bai2023badclip,liang2023badclip} has revealed the serious backdoor vulnerability of CLIP.
 Specifically, a malicious adversary can manufacture a proportion of backdoor image-text pairs $\mathcal{D}_{\mathrm{BD}} = \{ (\bm{x}_{i}^{*}, T(y_{t}) \}_{i=1}^{N_{\mathrm{BD}}}$ where $\bm{x}_{i}^{*} = (1-\mathcal{M})\odot \bm{x}_{i} + \mathcal{M} \odot \Delta$ is a backdoor image with the trigger pattern $\Delta$ \citep{gu2017badnets,chen2017targeted} and the mask $\mathcal{M}$, and $T(y_{t})$ is the caption of the target attack class $y_{t}$.
 Then, the original pre-training dataset $\mathcal{D}_{\mathrm{Train}}$ could be poisoned as $\mathcal{D}_{\mathrm{Poison}}=\{ \mathcal{D}_{\mathrm{BD}} \cup \mathcal{D}_{\mathrm{Clean}} \}$.
 The backdoor attack for CLIP can be formalized by: